How should a B2B lead generation team be organised? What tactics are best? Who is responsible for delivery and what can be outsourced?

 Choosing Lead Generation Tactics

-With responsibilities defined the next step is to decide what lead generation tactics are best.
-That decision should be based on solid analysis of what has worked well (and not) in the past.
+With responsibilities defined, the next step is to decide what lead generation tactics are best.
+That decision should be based on a solid analysis of what has worked well (and not) in the past.

 Whatever tactics are part of the lead generation process it is probable content will be the fuel for that process.
 Content should build credibility and deliver the information a customer decision-making team needs to progress their purchasing decision.
 It should help the customer deal with the problems they face.

 The sales department is crucial to success.
 They are best placed to identify what information customers need at various points in the sales process.
-They will also have an important view on the best delivery methods and how to engage.
+They will also have a view on the best delivery methods and how to engage.

 An experienced editor in chief is important to undercover and modify existing sources of content.
 They need to combine them with new content and deliver consistently against the content marketing plan.